 Ecoregion Notes Mount Nimba Classified as Bioregionally Outstanding, Mount Nimba's high elevation, combined with the presence of rapids and waterfalls, has led to isolation, and high endemism of aquatic species, despite only moderate richness.
-Endemic aquatic fauna include frogs, fish, one freshwater crab, as well as the Endangered Mount Nimba otter shrew ( Micropotamogale lamottei ).
-The Near Threatened Cape clawless otter ( Aonyx capensis ) lives in the mountain streams.
+Endemic aquatic fauna include frogs, fish, one freshwater crab, as well as the Endangered Mount Nimba otter shrew (Micropotamogale lamottei).
+The Near Threatened Cape clawless otter (Aonyx capensis) lives in the mountain streams.
 Species richness is notably high among aquatic invertebrates.
 Reophytes (which are plants adapted to living in running water) dominate the riparian vegetation.
-Niger Delta subject to massive infiltration and exploitation.
-A rich freshwater fauna is found in the Niger Delta, including five monotypic fish families, which is the highest concentration in the world.
+The main threats to the ecoregion are land conversion human habitation and mining.
+Following the Ivorian political crisis, the Mount Nimba area was subject to massive infiltration and exploitation.
+Niger Delta A rich freshwater fauna is found in the Niger Delta, including five monotypic fish families, which is the highest concentration in the world.
 Such higher taxonomic endemism warrants the Niger Delta's classification as Globally Outstanding.
 Twenty of the 150 freshwater fish found in the ecoregion are endemic.
 The Vulnerable freshwater stingray and the Endangered thorny freshwater stingray (Urogymnus ukpam) are found in the delta.
 Sixty percent of Nigeria's mangrove forests are situated in the Niger Delta.
 The mangrove forests and freshwater swamp forests provide habitats for aquatic mammals, mollusks, reptiles and amphibians, and are important for numerous waterbirds.
-The main threats to the Niger Delta are extensive logging for commercial timber, population growth, and access routes created as part of infrastructure development projects Northern Gulf of Guinea Drainages- Bioko Classified as Globally Outstanding, the coastal rivers and streams that feed into the Gulf of Guinea support a rich aquatic fauna.
+The main threats to the Niger Delta are extensive logging for commercial timber, population growth, and access routes created as part of infrastructure development projects.
+Northern Gulf of Guinea Drainages- Bioko Classified as Globally Outstanding, the coastal rivers and streams that feed into the Gulf of Guinea support a rich aquatic fauna.
 The extensive mangroves of the ecoregion's estuaries are highly productive habitats, and provide nurseries and breeding grounds for crustaceans and fish.
 More than 200 fish species inhabit the waters of the ecoregion, and 40 of these are considered to be near or strict endemics.
 Around one-quarter of the approximately 130 water-dependent amphibian species found in the ecoregion are endemic.
 Twelve of the 48 dragonfly species found in the ecoregion are endemic to it, of which four are endemic to the island of Bioko.
-Aquatic mammals that inhabit the ecoregion include African clawless otter, African water rat ( Colomys goslingi ), giant otter shrew ( Potamogale velox ), hippopotamus, spot-necked otter ( Lutra maculicollis ) and the Vulnerable West African manatee.
+Aquatic mammals that inhabit the ecoregion include African clawless otter, African water rat (Colomys goslingi), giant otter shrew (Potamogale velox), hippopotamus, spot-necked otter (Lutra maculicollis) and the Vulnerable West African manatee.
 The main threats to the ecoregion are changes in habitat due to logging and agriculture.
 The mangroves of the ecoregion have suffered from high levels of deforestation.